CICS110/CICS110.github.io/main/lectures/13_errors_modules_docs/Jared/index.md

 When I said the finally block always runs, I mean it **always** runs.
 This has terrifying implications.
-And when I said "**normal**" uses could be done with a try-except, I meant cases not deliberately abusing that fact.
+And when I said "**normal**" uses could be done with a try-except, I meant cases not deliberately abusing this fact.

-Below are two examples if `finally` winning over the control flow of `break` and `continue`.
+Below are two examples of `finally` winning over the control flow of `break` and `continue`.

 ```py live_py title=Finally_Break